Taiwan Airport Under Attack During Simulated Chinese Invasion And Super Typhoon

 NORTH KOREA THREAT

 Chinese and Russian officials to join North Korean commemorations of Korean War armistice.
-Both are sending delegations this week for events marking the 70th anniversary of the armistice that halted fighting in the 1950-53 Korean War.
+Both are sending government delegations this week for events marking the 70th anniversary of the armistice that halted fighting in the 1950-53 Korean War.

 SPACE THREAT